 Preliminary Bat Roost Assessment Report

-10 Fairsnape Avenue, Longridge, PR3 3TL
+Highfield, Club Lane, Chipping, PR3 2QH

-25.06.2022
+08.09.2022

-Report prepared by: Dave Anderson Batworker.com Dave@Batworker.com 07894 338290 Summary In June 2022 Batworker consultancy was commissioned to undertake a survey of 10 Fairsnape Avenue, Longridge, PR3 3TL to assess the potential for use by bats and breeding birds.
-A daytime survey was carried out on 22nd June 2022 to support development plans.
+Report prepared by: Dave Anderson Batworker.com Dave@Batworker.com 07894 338290 Summary In August 2022 Batworker consultancy was commissioned to undertake a survey of an Highfield, Club Lane, Chipping, PR3 2QH to assess the potential for use by bats and breeding birds.
+A daytime survey was carried out on 30th August 2022 to support development plans including works to the roof.
+This was supplemented with a followup dawn survey.
 No evidence was recorded to suggest bats were roosting within the building.
 No bats were observed or recorded using the building for roosting.
 The building is considered to be of negligible potential for roosting bats.
 The surveyor considers survey effort to be reasonable to assess the roost potential of the building and no further survey work is deemed appropriate.
 The surveyor does not consider the proposed development and change of use is likely to result in a breach of the Conservation (Natural Habitats &c.)
 Regulations 1994 (as amended) therefore the proposed development does not require an EPS Licence (EPSL) to proceed lawfully.
-Introduction In June 2022 Batworker consultancy was commissioned to undertake a survey of 10 Fairsnape Avenue, Longridge, PR3 3TL to assess the potential for use by bats and breeding birds.
+Introduction In August 2022 Batworker consultancy was commissioned to undertake a survey of an Highfield, Club Lane, Chipping, PR3 2QH to assess the potential for use by bats and breeding birds.

-A daytime survey was carried out on 22nd June 2022 to support development plans.
+A daytime survey was carried out on 30th August 2022 to support development plans including works to the roof.
+This was supplemented with a followup dawn survey.

 Survey and Site Assessment

 Objectives of the survey

 The survey was carried out to determine roost potential of the building, current usage by bats, and other protected species, of the site and to establish status of the bat species using the site prior to development work being carried out.

 Survey site location

-A central grid reference for the site is SD6073437407 Site Description The property consists of a modern semi-detached brick built two storey house with a double pitched tiled roof.
-External walls are rendered, painted and well pointed with no cracks, crevices or cavities present.
-The gable ends are pointed and well sealed.
-The roof is in good general condition with close fitting roof tiles, no lifted, slipped or missing tiles were observed.
+A central grid reference for the site is SD6194543105 Site Description The property consists of a detached brick built dormer bungalow with a double pitched slate roof.
+External walls are partially rendered, painted and well pointed with no cracks, crevices or cavities present.
+Soffits are close fitting.
+A seperate prefabricated concrete garage is present to the west.
+Roof slates are close fitting with no obvious lifted, slipped or missing slates present.
 The ridge is pointed and well sealed.
-Soffits and fascia boarding is close fitting and sealed.
-The property can be considered to offer negligible bat potential.
+Lead flashing where present is close fitting.
+The property can be considered to offer negligible to low bat potential.